 Learn about Internet Privacy and Why it Matters in 2020.

 What Is Malware And What Does It Do?

 Malicious Software, aka Malware, is built to harm users in a plethora of ways.
-Every malware that is created by hackers, cyber criminals or secretive agencies alike serves a different purpose.
+Every malware that is created by hackers, cybercriminals, or secretive agencies alike serves a different purpose.
 Some malware are built to steal the online identity of the victim.
-With the stolen identity, the hacker can steal personal data, credit card number or even money, blackmail the victim, etc. There are also some malware that can be used to obtain ransoms, while others can damage an entire IT infrastructure of a company.
+With the stolen identity, the hacker can steal personal data, credit card number, or even money, blackmail the victim, etc. Some malware can be used to obtain ransoms, while others can damage the entire IT infrastructure of a company.

-Malware is the umbrella term for all kinds of malicious software, tools, codes or scripts.
-Therefore, a virus is one of the many types of malware such as worms, spyware, etc. Every malware is built to serve a specific purpose.
-Since a virus has the ability to replicate itself, hackers build viruses so that they can infect many systems with a single tool.
+Malware is the umbrella term for all kinds of malicious software, tools, codes, or scripts.
+Therefore, a virus is one of the many types of malware, such as worms, spyware, etc. Every malware is built to serve a specific purpose.
+Since a virus can replicate itself, hackers make viruses so that they can infect many systems with a single tool.

 How Do I Know If My Computer Has a Virus?